thecodeofdaniel/nasm_script/README.md

 Enter:
 ```

-You only have to enter one command for this script
+You can enter something like this

 ```
 Enter: e 1 2